kawax/laravel-bluesky/docs/feed-generator.md

 ## Advanced

 Use artisan commands and task schedules to save posts to a database.
 With algo, you can just retrieve them from the DB.
 It's up to you how you use it.

-## More advanced

-We also provide the [WebSocketServeCommand](../src/Console/WebSocketServeCommand.php), which uses WebSocket, but it is intended for users who can use it on their own.